Apple Pie Breakfast Cookies

 Are you wondering what makes these delicious little cookies worthy of the name “Apple Pie” Breakfast Cookies?
 Did you see that bowl of sweet, juicy apples?

 Before adding the apples to the cookie dough, we’re turning them into apple pie filling by cooking them down with some pure maple syrup and cinnamon.
 Not too much- just enough to add more flavor and sweetness to the apples.
 While we’re talking sweetness, you’ll also want to know that these cookies are refined sugar free.
-You can use either pure maple syrup or honey to sweeten the cookie dough; use whichever you prefer!
+This recipe uses unsweetened applesauce (or my Instant Pot Applesauce) and then pure maple syrup or honey to sweeten the cookie dough; use whichever you prefer!

 The kids and I made another batch of these Apple Pie Breakfast Cookies yesterday, and the smell of them baking got us thinking about fall.
-Sweet apple pie filling, cinnamon, nutmeg… I’m ready for all of the fall flavors!
-You?
+Sweet apple pie filling, cinnamon, nutmeg… these breakfast cookies are a delicious, healthier way to satisfy your apple pie craving.

 - 2 tablespoons pure maple syrup